 The Spring Manufacturing Process

 Step One – The manufacturing process starts with coiling the spring.
 This can be done with either cold or heated wire.
 Cold winding starts with a wire that is at room temperature and involves winding the wire around a shaft.
 The process of hot winding is used for thicker wire or bar stock.
 The metal is heated beforehand to increase wire flexibility and then the steel is coiled around a shaft while it is still extremely hot.
-After it has been coiled, it is immediately taken off of the shaft and dipped into oil so that it can cool and harden at a rapid rate.
+After it has been coiled, it is immediately taken off of the shaft and dipped into the oil so that it can cool and harden at a rapid rate.

 Step Two – Once this step is complete, the steel needs to completely harden.
 The coiling process causes stress in the wire, which is alleviated by heat treatment.
 The spring is heated in an oven for a specific amount of time at a set temperature and then placed aside to cool slowly.